laninsky/GBS_SNP_filter/README.md

 Goudet, J., 2005.
 Hierfstat, a package for R to compute and test hierarchical F‐statistics.
 Molecular Ecology Notes, 5(1), pp.184-186.

 # Version history
+1.17: It appears that the plink files that VCFtools outputs will use #CHROM:POS as an identifier for the SNP_A and SNP_B columns, and POS as an identifier for the BP_A and BP_B columns, if ID is not present in the vcf file.
+In contrast, if ID is present in the vcf file, it will be used for the SNP_A and SNP_B columns, with POS again used for the BP_A and BP_B columns.
+The code in GBS_SNP_filter_rsq.R has been updated to reflect this.
+If this had affected you, an error would have killed GBS_SNP_filter.sh, and/or potentially SNPs in LD may not have been removed.

 1.16: Updated the code to remove one of the warnings detailed at https://github.com/laninsky/GBS_SNP_filter/issues/10 .
 Also made a note in the readme that the other warning can be safely ignored.
 This will not have affected the script running correctly.

 1.15: Removed a check for a previous row being NA in the while (j <= SNP_length) loop of [GBS_SNP_filter_rsq.R](https://github.com/laninsky/GBS_SNP_filter/blob/master/GBS_SNP_filter_rsq.R).
 Thanks to [OmidJa](https://github.com/OmidJa) for logging this issue.
 If you were affected, the pipeline would have failed with: